San7o/oak/CONTRIBUTING.md

 - Push the branch to your forked repo.
 - Open a pull request against the `dev` branch with a detailed description of your changes.

-### Discord

-Once the project gets officially released, a discord server will be created for anyone interested in the project.

 ### License

 By contributing, you agree that your contributions will be licensed under the project's MIT License.